Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_cors_configuration.md

 Manages an S3 bucket CORS configuration.
 For more information about CORS, go to [Cross-Origin Resource Sharing][cors].

-~> **Note** S3 Buckets only support a single CORS configuration.
-Declaring multiple `aws_s3_bucket_cors_configuration` resources to the same S3 Bucket will cause a perpetual difference in configuration.
+~> **Note** S3 buckets only support a single CORS configuration.
+Declaring multiple `aws_s3_bucket_cors_configuration` resources to the same S3 bucket will cause a perpetual difference in configuration.

 ## Example Usage